Schwarz reflections and anti-holomorphic correspondences: Hyperbolic Components in , and Their Boundaries

 \begin{proposition}[Bifurcations From Even Period Hyperbolic Components] If $\sigma_a$ has a $2k$-periodic cycle with multiplier $e^{2\pi ip/q}$ with $\mathrm{gcd}(p,q)=1$, then the parameter $a$ sits on the boundary of a hyperbolic component of period $2kq$ (and is the root thereof) of $\cC(\mathcal{S})$. \end{proposition}

-By Theorem~\ref{unif_hyp_schwarz}, each hyperbolic component of period $k$ in $\cC(\mathcal{S})$ contains a unique parameter with a superattracting cycle of period $k$ (i.e. a unique \emph{center}).
+By Theorem~\ref{unif_hyp_schwarz}, each hyperbolic component of period $k$ in $\cC(\mathcal{S})$ contains a unique parameter with a superattracting cycle of period $k$ (i.e., a unique \emph{center}).
 According to Remark~\ref{center_compute}, there is a unique hyperbolic component of period one in $\cC(\mathcal{S})$ and the center of this component is $3$.
 We will denote this hyperbolic component by $\widetilde{H}$.

-\begin{proposition}[Neutral Dynamics of Odd Period] 1) The boundary of a hyperbolic component of odd period $k>1$ of $\cC(\mathcal{S})$ consists entirely of parameters having a parabolic orbit of exact period $k$.
+\begin{proposition}[Neutral Dynamics of Odd Period] 1) The boundary of a hyperbolic component of odd period $k>1$ of $\cC(\mathcal{S})$ is contained in $S$, and consists entirely of parameters having a parabolic orbit of exact period $k$.
 In suitable local conformal coordinates, the $2k$-th iterate of such a map has the form $z\mapsto z+z^{q+1}+\ldots$ with $q\in\{1,2\}$.

 2) Every parameter on the boundary of the hyperbolic component $\widetilde{H}$ of period one is either contained in $\mathcal{I}$ or has a parabolic fixed point (with local power series as above). \end{proposition} \begin{proof} 1) Let $H$ be a hyperbolic component of period $k>1$.
-The arguments of \cite[Lemma 2.5]{MNS} show that every parameter on the boundary on $H$ that is contained in $S$ must have a parabolic orbit of exact period $k$ with the desired local Taylor series expansion.

 By Proposition~\ref{limit_point_conn_locus}, if $H$ has a boundary point $a'$ outside $S$, then $a'$ must be contained in $\mathcal{I}$.
-But then $a'\in\hat{S}$ (so the corresponding Schwarz reflection map $\sigma_{a'}$ is well-defined), and hence $\sigma_{a'}$ must have a cycle of period $k>1$ that attracts the forward orbit of the critical point $c_{a'}$.
-However, this is impossible as the forward orbit of the critical point $c_{a'}$ converges to the fixed point $-2$ for $\sigma_{a'}$.
+But then $a'\in\widehat{S}$, and the corresponding Schwarz reflection map $\sigma_{a'}$ is well-defined.
+Hence, the arguments of \cite[Lemma 2.5]{MNS} show that $\sigma_{a'}$ must have a parabolic cycle of period $k>1$ that attracts the forward orbit of the critical point $c_{a'}$.
+However, this is impossible as the forward orbit of the critical point $c_{a'}$ (under $\sigma_{a'}$) converges to the fixed point $-2$, for all parameters $a'\in\mathcal{I}$ (see Proposition~\ref{special_neutral_critical}).
 This proves that $H$ has no boundary point outside $S$.
+Finally, \cite[Lemma 2.5]{MNS} combined with the fact that the Schwarz reflection maps under consideration have unique critical points also show that for every parameter on the boundary of $H$, the $k$-cycle to which the critical orbit converges must be parabolic with the desired local Taylor series expansion.

 2) The proof is similar to that of the previous part.
 The only difference is that the boundary of $\widetilde{H}$ may contain points on the interval $\mathcal{I}$. \end{proof}

 This leads to the following classification of odd periodic parabolic points.